microsoft/Product-Recommendations/getting-started.md

 {"id":"e16198c0-3a72-4f4d-b8ab-e4c07c9bccdb","status":"Completed"}
 ```

+Learn more in the [Get Model Information API reference](doc/api-reference.md#get-model-information).

 ## Step 5: Getting Recommendations

-If you want to get item-to-item recommendations, you can perform a simple GET request like the one below:
+If you want to get item-to-item recommendations, you can perform a simple GET request like described in the one below:

 ```
 GET https://<service_name>.azurewebsites.net/api/models/e16198c0-3a72-4f4d-b8ab-e4c07c9bccdb/recommend?itemId=70322